About the scheme

 Erosion protection measures are planned at Hoe Mill Bridge which carries The Causeway over the River Chelmer in Woodham Walter, south of Ulting.

 A full time road closure will be necessary to protect the public and the workforce as heavy machinery and equipment will be in use and manoeuvred on the highway.

 Works are due to start at the end of the school summer holiday to minimise the impact on visitors vesting Hoe Mill Lock.

-A full road closure will be needed 24 hours a day, seven days a week during which time no vehicles will be permitted to cross Hoe Mill Bridge for safety reasons.
+A full road closure is in place 24 hours a day, seven days a week during which time no vehicles will be permitted to cross Hoe Mill Bridge for safety reasons.

-Activities will include some initial tree removal to provide site access, re-profiling the riverbed, underwater concrete works and concrete repairs to the structure.
+Erosion protection activities will include some initial tree removal to provide site access, re-profiling the riverbed, and minor concrete repairs to the structure.
 Minor embankment works are also planned.

 What is involved and how it may affect you